Tua Tagovailoa concussion controversy: 2024 NFL season

-Week 2 vs. the Buffalo Bills
+Week 2 vs the Buffalo Bills

-During a Week 2 Thursday night game against the Buffalo Bills that ended in a 31–10 defeat, Tagovailoa sustained his third diagnosed NFL concussion.
-The incident occurred during a third-quarter scramble play when Tagovailoa lowered his head and forcibly contacted Bills safety Damar Hamlin's forearm, causing his head to be violently jerked and resulting in an immediate fencing response.
-Several media outlets remarked that the fencing response was similar to the one he exhibited during the Thursday Night Football game against the Cincinnati Bengals.
+During a Week 2 game against the Buffalo Bills that ended in a 31–10 defeat, Tagovailoa sustained his third diagnosed NFL concussion.
+The incident occurred during a third-quarter play when Tagovailoa lowered his head and forcibly contacted Bills safety Damar Hamlin's forearm, causing his head to be violently jerked and resulting in a fencing response similar to the one he exhibited during the 2022 Thursday Night Football game against the Bengals.